Why you need to track what you do

 Maybe you have a goal of improving your sleep quality but you haven’t tracked what time you fall asleep and wake up, how often you wake up or habits around bedtime such as how long you watch TV.

 Without tracking we make our lives difficult.
 Now the human mind only has so much bandwidth if you will to fit things into our day.
 Tracking will add to the normal stresses that is why to be successful with tracking you must simplify it.

 Simplifying the process of tracking your goal often comes down to making your goal achievable in bite sized chunks.
-I have written about this before which you can check out HERE.

 To get bit-sized chunks we need to determine what the goal is, what measures we can use within the goal and what road blocks / challenges we may face.

 Now we have that in place you might use an app or make a template on excel to track your data depending on your goal.

 If you are looking to track sleep you might download apps such as Sleep Cycle or if you want to improve your water intake you might utilise an app that gives you reminders and makes you input your water intake.

 Without tracking we lose awareness of our immediate goals, our progress, aims and intentions and therefore our focus.

 If you need help with a specific goal, feel free to reach out!